How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Abstract

 \section{Abstract}

-Attribution methods assess the contribution of inputs (e.g., words) to the model prediction.
-One way to do so is {\it erasure}: a subset of inputs is considered irrelevant if it can be removed without affecting the model prediction.
-Despite its conceptual simplicity, erasure is not commonly used in practice.
-First, the objective is generally intractable, and approximate search or leave-one-out estimates are typically used instead; both approximations may be inaccurate and remain very expensive with modern deep (e.g., BERT-based) NLP models.
-Second, the method is susceptible to the {\it hindsight bias}: the fact that a token can be dropped does not mean that the model `knows' it can be dropped.
+Attribution methods assess the contribution of inputs to the model prediction.
+One way to do so is {\it erasure}: a subset of inputs is considered irrelevant if it can be removed without affecting the prediction.
+Though conceptually simple, erasure's objective is intractable and approximate search remains expensive with modern deep NLP models.
+Erasure is also susceptible to the {\it hindsight bias}: the fact that an input can be dropped does not mean that the model `knows' it can be dropped.
 The resulting pruning is over-aggressive and does not reflect how the model arrives at the prediction.
-To deal with these two challenges, we introduce Differentiable Masking. \textsc{DiffMask} relies on learning sparse stochastic gates (i.e., masks) to completely mask-out subsets of the input while maintaining end-to-end differentiability.
-The decision to include or disregard an input token is made with a simple linear model based on intermediate hidden layers of the analyzed model.
-First, this makes the approach efficient at test time because we predict rather than search.
+To deal with these challenges, we introduce Differentiable Masking. \textsc{DiffMask} learns to mask-out subsets of the input while maintaining differentiability.
+The decision to include or disregard an input token is made with a simple model based on intermediate hidden layers of the analyzed model.
+First, this makes the approach efficient because we predict rather than search.
 Second, as with probing classifiers, this reveals what the network `knows' at the corresponding layers.
 This lets us not only plot attribution heatmaps but also analyze how decisions are formed across network layers.
-We use \textsc{DiffMask} to study BERT models on sentiment classification and question answering.
+We use \textsc{DiffMask} to study BERT models on sentiment classification and question answering.\footnote{Source code available at \url{https://github.com/nicola-decao/diffmask}}